Skip to main content

 Establish the Core

-If the MC is not at the Location, local activities require travel or must state why they are unavailable.
+If the MC is not at the Territory, local activities require travel or must state why they are unavailable.

 Causal Rewards